massgov/MDO-Standards/README.md

 * Function Definitions and Calls

+R is a functional language and as such authors of R code should strive to adhere to the priciples of functional programming.
+To read more on how FP and R interplay, refer to Hadley Wickam\'s [Advanced R](http://adv-r.had.co.nz/Functional-programming.html)

 Function definitions should first list arguments without default values, followed by those with default values.

 In both function definitions and function calls, multiple arguments per line are allowed; line breaks are only allowed